NTU-SCSE/Version-Control-Framework-for-Distributed-Transcript-Editing/README.md

 Fill in "Media file" and "Transcript file" fields in the form, which are the file names (with extensions) of the video/audio and transcript files.

+Note: there must be no space in the file name.

 Then, while leaving all other fields untouched, and click "SAVE".

 #### Allocate a Job